 Without simple, visual workflow management software, you’re stuck with hiring coders.
 In all likelihood, they won’t even understand the underlying business process and are not best suited to automating it.

-Your system should also support real-world workflows.
-One of the most important requirements is dynamic routing e.g. route to the VP for approval but only if the Amount exceeds $10,000.
-It’s good to start with a few examples in your organization and ensure that the workflow management system can handle your flows.
+It’s good to start with a few examples in your organization and ensure that the workflow management system can handle your workflows.

 If the form designer doesn’t immediately excite you, chances are it won’t meet your requirements for long.

-Drag and drop is a must.
+Drag-and-drop functionality is a must.
+This allows you to easily create and customize dynamic forms.
 Sophisticated layouts (multi-column, tabbed, tabular, multi-page etc.) are not optional.

-Remember also, that real-world business forms are long and complex – you’ll need text fields, drop downs and checkboxes, of course.
-But, in practice, tables, sections, attachments, repeating items are all a must-have too.
+Remember also, that real-world business forms are long and complex — you’ll need text fields, drop down lists, and checkboxes.
+But, in practice, tables, sections, attachments, and repeating items are all must-have features too.

 You should be able to easily create forms that look great and work for your business without programming.

-Software should have validation features that prevent mistakes.
-Employees can put that saved time towards work that matters e.g. they can help patients or work with students rather than chasing down paperwork.
+Workflow software should have validation features that prevent mistakes.
+Employees can put that saved time towards work that matters.
+They can help patients or work with students instead of chasing down signatures or searching endlessly for paperwork.

 This validation comes in many forms: